 Love God; Hate Evil

 Paul makes an exhortation to the recipients of his letter in Rome which similarly includes the words “love” and “abhor.”
-He raises the possibility, the danger, of phony love.
+He raises the possibility and the danger of phony love.
 One may pretend to love but not truly love.
-Loving action can be counterfeit, a setup for later betrayal, like Judas Iscariot.
+Loving action can be counterfeit–a setup for later betrayal like Judas Iscariot.
 Check your love to be sure it is genuine, writes Paul.
-He goes on to tell them to “Abhor what is evil.”
+He then goes on to tell them to “Abhor what is evil.”

-The Christian faith and life is not only a matter of correct theology, although that is essential, but also a matter of attitudes and actions, the involvement of the will and emotions.
-The one who brings himself to God as a living sacrifice seeking a renewed mind will be transformed in thoughts, attitudes, and actions.
-That renewing will not be completed instantly.
-It is a life-long process called sanctification which culminates when we see the Lord face to face (I John 3:1-3).
+The Christian faith and life is not only a matter of correct theology, although that is essential, but also a matter of attitudes and actions–the involvement of the will and emotions.
+The one who presents himself to God as a living sacrifice seeking a renewed mind will be transformed in thoughts, attitudes, and actions.
+That renewal is a life-long process called sanctification which culminates when we see the Lord face to face (1 John 3:1-3).

-Take one step forward in godliness today, by presenting yourself to Him as a living sacrifice out of genuine love for Him.
+Will you take one step forward in godliness today, by presenting yourself to Him as a living sacrifice out of genuine love for Him?
 Combine that with a hatred of evil, confessing the sin that lurks in your own heart.
-You will be transformed as your mind is renewed to love God and hate evil.
+A renewed mind will bring a transformed heart to love God and hate evil.